VolodymyrKuksa/RTv1/README.md

 # RTv1
 RTv1 is a simple ray tracing program.
 The project was developed as a part of 42 school program.
-It parses a 3D scene forom a file and applies ray tracing algorithm to render the given scene.
+It parses a 3D scene from a file and applies ray tracing algorithm to render the given scene.
 *Note:* this project was made for MacOS.

 ![screeenshot_test](images/test.rt.screenshot.png)

-## Instalation
+## Installation
 Clone or download this repository and run `make` in command line while in the root of the repository.
 This will build executable called RTv1.
 Makefile compiles SDL2 library from source files (as stated in the subject, see [rtv1.en.pdf](rtv1.en.pdf)) so building process might take some time.

 ## Usage